Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 $$F = I * P = 95.7 * 1.05 = 100.5$$

-At this point, she could withdraw and receive her initial yCRV deposit and an additional amount of yCRV tokens, giving her a return of 0.5% on her initial investment (ignoring the 0.5% withdrawal fee).
+At this point, she could withdraw and receive her initial BoxCRV deposit and an additional amount of BoxCRV tokens, giving her a return of 0.5% on her initial investment (ignoring the 0.5% withdrawal fee).

 ### Conclusions